December 7, 2021

 Another red flag that may trigger a tax audit is a large amount of charitable donations.
 Such donations can result in significant tax savings, so the IRS is naturally interested in determining if they are legitimate.
 If you make and report charitable donations, enjoy the tax savings, but make sure you have the receipts to back them up.

 Wrongly reporting your home office as a deduction

 The IRS maintains a fairly narrow definition of a home office.
 You must use your home or part of your home exclusively for business purposes to enjoy the benefits of this deduction.
-Unless you are self-employed, a gig worker or an independent contractor, you do not likely quality for such a deduction.
+Unless you are self-employed, a gig worker, or an independent contractor, you do not likely qualify for such a deduction.
 In September of 2020, the IRS offered the following clarification on this issue: “Employees who receive a paycheck or a W-2 exclusively from an employer are not eligible for the deduction, even if they are currently working from home.”